DUNE/dune-justin/docs/justin-man-page.md

        file in the same bootstrap script.
-This can be done all at the start or repeatedly  during the lifetime of the job. justin-get-file is itself a simple wrapper around the curl command and it would also be possible to access  the justIn allocator service's REST API directly from an appli- cation.
+This can be done all at the start or repeatedly  during the lifetime of the job. justin-get-file is itself a simple wrapper around the curl command and it would also be possible to access  the justIN allocator service's REST API directly from an appli- cation.

        Each file returned by justin-get-file is marked as allocated  and  will not be processed by any other jobs.
 When the bootstrap script finishes, it must leave files with lists of the processed files in its  workspace directory.
-These lists are sent to the justIn allocator service by the generic job, which either marks input files as being successfully  pro- cessed  or  resets  their  state  to unallocated, ready for matching by another job.
+These lists are sent to the justIN allocator service by the generic job, which either marks input files as being successfully  pro- cessed  or  resets  their  state  to unallocated, ready for matching by another job.